TabbyML/tabby/website/docs/quick-start/register-account/index.md

 # Registering Accounts

-After deploying Tabby, you will need to register an account to access the instance.
+After deploying Tabby, you will need to register an account on your server to access the instance.
+Open the homepage by the url you specified in Tabby, for example, `http://localhost:8080`.

 ## Creating an Admin Account